 A popular public space, the square is also a marvel of design.
 It’s hemmed in on three sides by a U-shaped formation of buildings.
 The paving is primarily done in 470000 sandstone blocks.
 The buildings that surround the square are described as de-constructivist (minimalist and angular).
 An elevated footpath is the riverside promenade, a peaceful area with shady trees.
 There’s an atrium with an intricate cooling system where temperatures drop more than 10°C as compared to out in the open.
 There’s even a giant public screen that broadcasts live sporting events.
 The tenants here include the Melbourne Visitor Centre, the Edge Theatre, the National Gallery of Victoria, and the Australian Centre for the Moving Image.
 For all its startling features, the Federation Square has been awarded the title of the world’s fifth ugliest building.
 Go figure.
 Yet the people watching is brilliant, as is the food all around.

-Federation Square Information
+Federation Square Travel Tips

 - Check the official website for events.